 The requirement of most concern was actually reaching the high-intensity acoustic test environment inside the protective fairing on top of the launcher of up to 146 dB OASPL using commercial loudspeakers.
 This is almost the noise of a jet take-off measured at a distance of 30meters.

-Another important challenge is to ensure uniformity in the acoustic field.
-A well-known phenomenon are local hot and cold spots that exist in the direct acoustic field due to constructive and deconstructive interference from the sound waves, respectively.
+Another critical challenge is to ensure uniformity in the acoustic field.
+A well-known phenomenon is local hot and cold spots in the direct acoustic field due to constructive and deconstructive interference from the sound waves, respectively.

 How were they resolved?

-The important progress that has been achieved recently on commercial loudspeaker technology has allowed approaching qualification levels up to 147 dB OASPL.
-The level of noise that must be produced, and the size of the acoustic volume required for the test specimen determine the number of loudspeakers.
-If higher levels are required, the traditional reverberant chamber method will currently have to be used.
+The significant progress achieved recently on commercial loudspeaker technology has allowed approaching qualification levels up to 147 dB OASPL.
+The level of noise that must be produced and the size of the acoustic volume required for the test specimen determine the number of loudspeakers.
+If higher levels are needed, the traditional reverberant chamber method will currently have to be used.